 While hotel accommodations can eat up a large portion of your travel budget, savvy travelers know that hotels offer a ton of amenities that you can usually get for free just by asking.

-Growing up with a parent in the hotel and hospitality industry, I’ve had the opportunity to stay (and live temporarily) in luxury hotels, which has taught me several things about what you can get for free at many hotel properties.
+Growing up with a parent working in the hotel and hospitality industry, I’ve had the opportunity to stay (and live temporarily) in luxury hotels, which has taught me about all the hotel complimentary items.

-A few of these amenities are not usually found in your hotel room, which is why many guests don’t realize that these items are even available.
+Some of the free stuff from hotels are not usually found in your hotel room, which is why many guests don’t realize that these items are even available.

 You don’t get what you don’t ask for, so it’s helpful to check what free amenities your next hotel provides before you book.
 This can also help trim down your packing list if you know what to expect ahead of time.

 Here are 25 free things you can get at hotels!

 - 18 ways to save money on hotel accommodation

 - How to travel more without going into debt

 - 70 travel hacks that everyone should know